IODIONE - 131 THERAPY VETERINARY INFORMATION

 The literature has shown that I-131 is the treatment of choice for feline hyperthyroidism, having a spectacular success rate; avoiding side-effects and refractory reactions to Tapazole/PTU, client difficulties in pilling their pets, complications of anesthesia, post-surgical damage to the parathyroid glands.
-Radiocat®’s I-131 treatment program includes x-ray interpretation and an average of 3-5 days hospitalization post-injection.
+Radiocat®’s I-131 treatment program includes x-ray interpretation and 3 days hospitalization post-injection.
 We are very reasonably priced.
 The referring vet performs all pre and post-therapy workups.

 I-131 therapy is ideal for patients who are stable prior to admission, without significant cardiovascular, gastrointestinal, renal, hepatic, endocrine (other than hyperthyroidism), or neurological disease.
 Medical problems should be discussed with Radiocat® personnel to determine if I-131 is appropriate for your patient.

 Please review the following information when considering referring a patient for I-131 therapy.
 Thank you in advance for supporting this exciting treatment option for your client’s pets.

 - Required pre-therapy workup: CBC, Complete Chemistry screen, diagnostic T4 by an outside lab (ie Antech or Idexx), thoracic radio graphs within 30 days of the treatment.
 Urinalysis is highly recommended.
 If the patient is currently on Tapazole/PTU – and has been for more than 30 days – we require a T4 taken seven days after cessation of this medication.
 Radiocat® personnel can suggest a schedule for stopping, being retested, and arriving for therapy.
 Please supply all previous T4 values, histories for biopsies, cancer, and acute episodes.